gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "Quite the sight, aren't they?"
 Bosun Uyves said, as proudly as if they were his.

 Erileine nodded.
-"What's that one?" he asked, pointing.
+"What's that one?" she asked, pointing.

 The bosun shrugged cheerfully.
 "Not a clue.
 Bookster?"